About the Program

 8 80 Cities and Knight Foundation will select the champions in partnership with a review panel of past program participants and city building experts.

-All applicants will be informed about the status of their application in early June.
+All applicants will be informed about the status of their application by July 31, 2020.

 Yes.
 Applicants must be aged 19-35 at the time they apply.